-Street Pastors are Christian volunteers who provide care, support and practical help to people out on the streets of Ryde, Newport and Ventnor.
+Street Pastors are Christian volunteers who provide care, support and practical help to people out on the streets of Ryde, Newport and, at certain times of the year, Cowes.
 Volunteer teams patrol the town centres and provide help and assistance to people who are suffering the effects of over consumption of alcohol, are at risk of violence, feel unsafe, are lonely, hurt and abused, or just value the extra feeling of safety that comes from having volunteer Street Pastors around.
 Many of those we work with are often seen by society as having caused their own problems – particularly those suffering the effects of drinking too much.
 Our care is offered without judgement – regardless of the causes of pain, sickness or danger each of our beneficiaries is still a human being, still someone’s daughter, or someone’s brother.

 - Flip-Flops – given out mostly to women who have broken or abandoned high-heel shoes and would otherwise walk home in bare feet.

 - Chocolates* – given out to cheer people up, or as a distraction technique in situations were one or more people are becoming aggressive.

 - Lollypops* – because it’s harder to pick a fight with someone when you are sucking a lolly!
 Very useful for calming down tense or aggressive situations.

 - Bottles of water – dehydration can be a major problem particularly after people have been drinking alcohol; we give out lots of bottled water to combat this.

 - Foil blankets – people are often ill equipped for the drop in temperature as night falls, where Street Pastors find someone suffering from cold they are able to distribute foil blankets.
 They have many other uses, too, such as maintaining the modesty of a young woman in a short skirt who has fallen to the ground.